-Bauer and Howard Dental Care recognize that a dental emergency can arise at any time.
-Whether it’s an injury to teeth or gums, it shouldn’t be ignored and we can help restore your emergency back to good health.
+Here at Hastings Family Dental, we know that a dental emergency can arise at any time.
+Whether it’s an injury to your teeth or gums, it shouldn’t be ignored and we can help restore your emergency back to good health.

-We will provide emergency dental care for all individuals during regular business hours but we do advise that you call our office as soon as the dental trauma occurs so we can get you in right away.
+We provide emergency dental care for all individuals during our regular business hours but we do advise that you call our office as soon as the dental trauma occurs so we can get you in right away.
 Our top priority is to relieve you of your dental pain as soon as it starts so we’ll offer a number of treatments depending on the result of your dental emergency.

 Dental accidents can happen when you least expect them, but knowing what to do can mean the difference between saving and losing a tooth.
 Below are some tips for you to go by in case of a common dental emergency:

-If you chip, crack or break a tooth, immediately rinse your mouth with warm water.
+- If you chip, crack or break a tooth, immediately rinse your mouth with warm water.
 Minor tooth fractures usually don’t hurt, but if you have broken more than half of your tooth off then it can damage the nerve inside the tooth and cause pain.
-Contact your dentist right away if you are experiencing pain with a fractured tooth.
-If you notice swelling, put cold compresses on your face.
+Contact our Hastings or Doniphan office right away if you’re experiencing pain with a fractured tooth.
+If you notice swelling, put cold compresses on the area to reduce inflammation.

 - If you see swelling inside your mouth or outside on your face you may be forming an abscess.
 A tooth abscess is a collection of pus caused by a bacterial infection in the center of a tooth.
 Abscesses can form very quickly and become serious because the infection may spread to other parts of the body.
 Call our team immediately if you think you are experiencing a tooth abscess.